nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ## Creating Custom Features

-When you are writing generic services that you export to other bundles you may want to provide a specific feature for you services to help others testing code depending on your service.
+When you are writing generic services that you export to other bundles you may want to provide a specific feature for you services to help others test code depending on your service.
 In most cases the feature will only extend an existing feature by adding new deployments.
-This is the case for example of the Platform Feature (not that a feature must implement the RunnerFeature interface - in our case we extend SimpleFeature which is an empty feature):
+This is the case for example of the Platform Feature (not that a feature must implement the RunnerFeature interface -- in our case we extend SimpleFeature which is an empty feature):

 ```
 @Deploy({